 When hunting in the rain, your extra arrows could get wet.
 So, it also needs some aftercare to maintain its peak condition.

-Is Rain Bad For Crossbows?
+Is Rain Bad for Crossbows?

 Rain is not bad for crossbows unless you know how to do the aftercare.
 Most crossbows can withstand various weather.
 But make sure that you blow off and dry the water in your crossbow and its screws.
 Wipe any wetness that you can feel, and add lubricant to its joints.